SteeltoeOSS/Documentation/docs/connectors/postgresql.md

 cf restage myApp
 ```

->NOTE: The preceding commands work for the PostgreSQL service provided by EDB on Cloud Foundry.
+>The preceding commands work for the PostgreSQL service provided by EDB on Cloud Foundry.
 For another service, adjust the `create-service` command to fit your environment.

 This connector also works with the [Azure Service Broker](https://docs.pivotal.io/partners/azure-sb/).